-DIVISION 17 - 4-H TOBACCO EXHIBITS (State Fair has dropped Tobacco Grading)
+DIVISION 17 - 4-H TOBACCO EXHIBITS

 CAUTION: The 4-H tobacco exhibit rules and classes are determined by the state fair committee not the 4-H office; therefore, there could be changes to this category.
 This should be used only as a guide.
 The classes below are taken from the previous year's Kentucky State Fair catalog.
-The final decisions will not be made until June 2024 by the state fair board.
+The final decisions will not be made until June 2025 by the state fair board.